monetaproject/blockauth/README.md

 var uid = bitcoin.crypto.sha256(private_key + uid).toString('hex');
 ```

-The final `UID` is then used to hash the password prior to it being encoded in the `op_return`:
+The final `UID` is then used to re-hash the password prior to it being encoded in the `op_return`:

 <!--pre-javascript-->
 ```